Void-zack/bili_up/README.md

 # bili_up

 ## About bili_up
-a python based spider to generate the WordCloud of the bilibili uploder
+A python based spider to generate the WordCloud of the bilibili uploder

 ## How to use
 step1> run : `pip install -r requirement.txt`